Understanding Ecstasy, MDMA, And Molly

-Ecstasy is the street name for a version of MDMA, or 3,4 methylenedioxy-methamphetamine.
-It is an illegal, synthetic drug classified as a stimulant with potentially hallucinogenic properties.
+Ecstasy is a street name for a version of MDMA, or 3,4 Methylenedioxy-Methamphetamine.
+It is an illegal and man-made drug classified as a Stimulant with potentially Hallucinogenic properties.
 Molly is another name for MDMA.
-Both ecstasy and molly are made from MDMA, but ecstasy is used to describe a designer version in pill or tablet form, while molly is used for the white powder or crystalline substance.
+Both Ecstasy and Molly are made from MDMA, but Ecstasy is used to describe a version in pill or tablet form while Molly refers to a white powder or crystalline substance.
 Ecstasy addiction and abuse can be fatal.

 - Rat poison

-Ecstasy and molly promote a feeling of well-being, happiness and friendliness.
-These drugs enhance the user’s sense of sight, sound, smell and touch.
-Ecstasy and molly are common at dance clubs and raves, allowing the user to take advantage of their heightened sensations.
+Ecstasy and Molly promote a feeling of well-being, happiness, and friendliness.
+These drugs enhance the user’s sense of sight, sound, smell, and touch.
+Ecstasy and Molly are common at dance clubs and raves, places where the user can take advantage of their heightened sensations.
 The effects of Ecstasy use include:

 - Heightened senses